 Psychotropic medications, including SSRIs, could also be considered, but MUST be started at an extremely low dose with a very slow upward taper to avoid activation, agitation, akathisia, and other adverse effects of the drugs.
-(Please see, PPN Treatment Options: SSRIs)

 If plasmapheresis is not available, then IVIG would be a reasonable alternative.
 Should obtaining plasmapheresis or IVIG take time, the physician could start the patient immediately on a therapeutic dose of antibiotics.
 In addition to the immunomodulatory therapies, supportive therapy would include re-feeding protocols for the children with anorexia; cognitive behavioral therapy for obsessional food/eating restrictions and the self-injurious behaviors; and educational/supportive therapy for parents (and later for the child) to ensure that symptoms do not escalate further.
-[Obsessive-compulsive symptoms of PANDAS behave similarly to those of “garden variety” OCD and will increase in severity if accommodated by caregivers.
-For example, a child who fears that foods are contaminated may find it increasingly difficult to eat anything if his parent has gone to great lengths to present him with only sterilized or “safe” foods, as the parents’ actions reinforce the (irrational!) obsessional fear; i.e., the child begins to believe that his obsessional fear is rational because his parents are acting as if it is.]
+[Obsessive-compulsive symptoms of PANS/PANDAS behave similarly to those of “garden variety” OCD and will increase in severity if accommodated by caregivers.
+For example, a child who fears that foods are contaminated may find it increasingly difficult to eat anything even if a parent has gone to great lengths to present him with only sterilized or “safe” foods, as the parents’ actions reinforce the (irrational!) obsessional fear; i.e., the child begins to believe that the obsessional fear is rational because his parents are acting as if it is.]

 CHRONIC-STATIC COURSE AND REFRACTORY DISEASE COURSE